Healthlane-Technologies/Zango/deploy/readme.md

    You can use the `--build_core` option to build the Zelthy library

-3. This creates a project named `zelthy_project` in the `zproject` folder in the specified directory.
+3. This creates a project named `zcore_project` in the `zproject` folder in the specified directory.

 4. Customize the project creation using optional arguments: